MMV-Lab/VessQC/README.md

 * The moved items are removed from the main directory, ensuring they no longer appear in the list of available images during subsequent sessions.

 * This two-tier saving mechanism supports both iterative refinement and systematic completion tracking during large-scale curation projects.

-## Related Repositories
-- VessQC-Supplementary: Repository containing the segmentation models and scripts required to generate the pixel-wise and topology-aware uncertainty maps needed as input for VessQC.

 ## Citation
 If you use the VessQC tool or the methodologies, please cite the corresponding paper: